HackerN64/F3DEX3/README.md

   parameters are encoded in the command.
 With some limitations, this allows the tint colors of cel shading to **match scene lighting** with no code intervention.
 Also useful for other lighting-dependent effects.
-- The microcode automatically switches between two lighting implementations depending on which visual features are selected in the particular material.
+- The microcode automatically switches between **two lighting implementations** depending on which visual features are selected in the particular material.
   The "basic lighting" codepath--which is roughly the same speed as F3DEX2-- supports all F3DEX2 features (directional lights, texgen), plus packed normals, ambient occlusion, and light-to-alpha.
 The "advanced lighting" codepath, which is slower, adds support for point lights, specular, and Fresnel.
-You only pay the performance penalty for the features you use, and only for the objects which use them.
+You only pay the performance penalty for the objects which use these advanced features.

 ### Profiling